mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

 !!! question "When and why should you copy a type in an inference rule?"

-    > I've seen basically the same code, where one time the type is copied and another time it's just used (without the copy).
+    > I've seen the same code, where one time the type is copied, and another time it's just used (without the copy).
 When should we copy the type and why?

     ```kotlin
     inference rule typeof_Member {